Shtaiwee1/Tasks/README.md

 #Details:

--create a project using the form.
+-create a project using the form.</br>
 -Read the project details and state on the main page.
 -Update the state of the project.
 -Delete the project Upon completion.